Subtleties in the pseudomodes formalism: Computation of Effective Spectral Density

 Under this model, even if bath $\alpha$ couples to only one system site, it is still possible to obtain $\mathfrak{Im}(\kappa_{\alpha k,ii})\neq 0$.
 The effective spectral density~\eqref{eqn:Jeff} thus has a similar form to the diagonal case, but because the amplitudes~\eqref{eqn:kappa} are more complicated, it can now have both Lorentzian~\eqref{eqn:lorentzian} and Anti-Lorentzian~\eqref{eqn:antilorentzian} terms in both its diagonal and off-diagonal elements:

 Using a diagonalizable but not diagonal $W$ often allows for a much better fit to structured spectral densities than using a diagonal $W$, as the negativities and anti-symmetry from the Anti-Lorentzian terms allow one to capture features much more easily.
-Fig.~\ref{fig:comparefits} compares 6-mode fits to the semi-elliptical spectral density, showing how the diagonalizable version matches the true spectral density much more closely, particularly around the sharp corners at $\omega=\pm 1$.
+Figure~\ref{fig:comparefits} compares 6-mode fits to the semi-elliptical spectral density, showing how the diagonalizable version matches the true spectral density much more closely, particularly around the sharp corners at $\omega=\pm 1$. \editt{For a general memory kernel, the fitting error $\epsilon$ over a time window $T$ scales as $\mathrm{poly}(T/\epsilon)$ for uncoupled (diagonal) modes, but $\mathrm{polylog}(T/\epsilon)$ for diagonalizably coupled modes~\cite{huang2025,thoenniss2024}.}

-\subsection{Non-Diagonalizable Case}
+\subsection{Non-diagonalizable Case}

 So long as $W_\alpha$ is diagonalizable, we can only end up with Lorentzian~\eqref{eqn:lorentzian} and Anti-Lorentzian~\eqref{eqn:antilorentzian} terms in the spectral density matrix.
-However, in the case that $W_\alpha$ is non-diagonalizable (sometimes called ``defective''), other functional forms can appear.
+However, in the case that $W_\alpha$ is non-diagonalizable (sometimes called ``defective''), which in the language of non-Hermitian Hamiltonians corresponds to an exceptional point in the pseudomodes' non-Hermitian Hamiltonian $iW$, other functional forms can appear.

 An $n\times n$ matrix is non-diagonalizable if it has fewer than $n$ unique eigenvectors, and is ``maximally defective'' if it has only one eigenvector.
 If $W_\alpha$ is non-diagonalizable, it can be written in Block Jordan form.
 Each eigenvalue of $W_\alpha$ corresponds to a $d_i\times d_i$ block, where $d_i$ is the algebraic multiplicity of that eigenvalue.
 For simplicity suppose that $W_\alpha$ has one maximally defective eigenvalue $w$; the general result then follows.
 In that case we can write

 where $N_{ij}=\delta_{i,j-1}$ is a matrix with all $1$s on the superdiagonal and zeros elsewhere.
 Then $e^{Wt}=e^{wt}Se^{Nt}S^{-1}$ where the Taylor series for $e^N$ only contains $n$ terms since $N$ is nilpotent.
 We can use this to compute the form of $e^N$ as: